 Graduate students engage in department outreach and service roles in various capacities.
-This includes inclusion in (e.g.) admissions, hiring, curriculum, and DEI committees.
+This includes participation in department committees.
 Student participation is solicited at various times throughout the year.
 Each committee defines protocols for student involvement.
 Selection for these roles may proceed through nomination and/or voting procedures managed by committees or centers themselves, or mediated by MSSA.